 WHO ARE THE DECISION MAKERS?

-The Homeowner(s), Plaintiff (Lender), and all other parties are the decision makers.
+The parties to a dispute are the decision makers.

 IS MEDIATION CONFIDENTIAL?

 WHAT HAPPENS AFTER MEDIATION?

-If the case is court ordered, the mediator will report to the court whether or not an agreement was reached.
-If the Homeowner and Plaintiff (Lender) do not reach an agreement, the mediator will report the lack of an agreement to the court without comment or recommendation.
+If the case is court ordered, the mediator will report who participated in mediation and if an agreement was reached.
+If no agreement was reached, the mediator will report the lack of an agreement to the court without comment or recommendation.

-HOW CAN I LEARN MORE MY FLORIDA MEDIATOR MEDIATION TRAINING PROGRAMS?
+HOW CAN I LEARN MORE ABOUT MY FLORIDA MEDIATOR MEDIATION TRAINING PROGRAMS?

 Please visit the training section of this website to see all the Mediation and Alternative Dispute Resolution training programs offered by My Florida Mediator.